ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 create table CC(LIKE C);
 @end_region;
 ```

-Note: this exception may end up causing maintenance problems and so it might be revisited in the future.
+>NOTE: this exception may end up causing maintenance problems and so it might be revisited in the future.

 #### Maintaining Schema in Pieces